BigPolarBear1/factorization/README.md

 Update: Ok.
 I have arrived at the essence of smooth finding now.
 Let me quickly create a PoC.
 I finally understand it lol.

+Algorithm looks like this:

+1. Iterate the root x from 1 to some limit
+2. Create a center with N//x
+3. Sieve near the center.. if it factorizes, then we can use this as quadratic coefficient.
+The closer near the center, the smaller the smooth will be.

+Its actually very simple.
+I was always doing it the other way around, iterating the quadratic coefficient and sieving the root.
+How, its better the iterate the root and sieve the quadratic coefficient.